 We provide information on the basics of Taoism including the I-ching (Book of Changes).
-The later is a divinatory guide to success and achievement through knowing the future.
+The later is a divinatory guide to success through knowing the future.

 Taoism initiation.
 You may learn what Taoism is, and especially how you may follow this path today by taking our email courses.
 They are designed for beginners and delivered through email on a schedule.
 You may start right now and benefit from our special offers and discounts.
 Please click here to see how.

 Featured articles and ebooks.
-The following are several "must have" if you intend to study Taoism in depth.
+The following are several "must have" if you wish to learn more about Taoism.

 - Taoist View on Medicine vs. our Modern Mentality (article, PDF) - Comments on a Yang-tzu's tale stressing the Taoist approach of malady.
 Learn